 What is Included in Terpenes Analysis?

-There are 41 different Terpenes that our industrial hemp lab tests for using the GCMS with headspace injection.
-These terpenes include, but are not limited to, myrcene, pinene, caryophyllene and limonene.
+There are many different Terpenes our industrial hemp lab tests for using the GCMS with headspace injection.
+These terpenes include, but not limited to, myrcene, pinene, and limonene.

 Why is it tested?

-As the Industrial Hemp industry grows, so has the interest in Terpenes.
-Many say that the Terpenes are what give Industrial Hemp some of it’s healing properties.
+As the Hemp industry grows, so has the interest in Terpenes.
 They are also the compounds that give the plant it’s unique flavor and fragrance.
 Many businesses are finding ways to differentiate their product with the Terpene profiling.

 The below hemp testing measures are used for biomass/plant products